-I am different from my associates and I was not going to be intimidated.
-I had options, as I was in a comfortable position, and I did not have much to lose.
-They invited me to an interview under caution.
-My solicitors strongly advised against this meeting as they believed it would not be a smart move.
-The reason was that in these interviews they are trained to ask you questions that can make it look like you are giving them enough evidence and possibly incriminate yourself.
-Even though I meant to go to this interview, I listened and understood what my solicitors were suggesting.
-I took their advice and did not attend the interview.
+I was not going to be intimidated.
+I had options and did not have much to lose.
+They invited me to an interview under caution, but my solicitors strongly advised against it.
+They warned that in these interviews, they ask questions that can incriminate you.
+So, I took the advice of my legal team and did not attend the interview.

-The Council did not like the fact that I did not attend their interview under caution and kept pressuring me with their solicitors.
-They threatened that they would add more charges, such as fraudulent trading, and that I would end up in jail for many years.
-At this point I, Paolo Aliatis, was more curious than scared.
-A few weeks later, surprise surprise, a new prosecution came my way by the Council for running unlicensed HMOs.
-Naturally, we got our defences prepared and ready for a legal battle, but the day before the trial they dropped all the charges mostly because their case was not airtight and they knew chances of success was low.
-The defence cost the company a few thousand pounds but this was worth it.
+The Council did not like that I did not attend their interview and kept pressuring me with their solicitors.
+They threatened to add more charges, such as fraudulent trading and warned that I would end up in jail for many years.
+At this point, I was more curious than scared.
+A few weeks later, unsurprisingly, the Council brought a new prosecution against me for running unlicensed HMOs.
+We prepared our defences and were ready for a legal battle.
+However, the day before the trial, they dropped all the charges.
+They had realised that their case was not airtight, and they knew the chances of success were low.
+The defence cost the company a few thousand pounds, but it was worth it.

 More about the legal battle in the next post.